What is the full form of RNA?

 The critical functions of RNA are listed below.

 - Enables faster translation of DNA into proteins.

-- Operates as a protein synthesizing adaptor molecule.
+- Operates as a protein synthesising adaptor molecule.

 - RNA acts as a messenger between the DNA and ribosomes.

-- For all living organisms, RNA are the transmitter of genetic material.
+- For all living organisms, RNA is the transmitter of genetic material.

-- Encourages the ribosomes to select the right amino acid that is needed to build new proteins in the body.
+- Encourages the ribosomes to select the amino acid needed to build new proteins in the body.